Before we begin the topic of a dumbbell chest workout, I strongly recommend you guys to read complete guide for deep understanding.

 Improved strength of your back muscles

 These muscles keep you fit and ensure good posture.
 A tight chest muscle leads to your shoulder slouching.
-It is important to strengthen the chest muscles stretch them as well.
+It is important to strengthen the chest muscles to stretch them as well.

 Can lift heavy and train harder